davidshq-legacy/simplekb/README.md

 ## Authors

 This plugin was created by Dave Mackey.
 It is based on a simple plugin created by Dave and Rick Murtagh for Liquid Church.

+## Release Notes
+Please see the document RELEASENOTES.MD for the latest details about what has changed with this version of SimpleKB.